Taste of the Season Plant Listing

 Raphanus sativus Radishes originated from China and Middle Asia, but were known in ancient Rome, Greece, and Egypt.
 Stargazer is a stunning type of watermelon radish.
 Watermelon radish is an heirloom variety of daikon radish first originating from China.
 They do not taste like watermelon, but rather bears a resemblance to the fruit.
 The upright… Read more »

 Britton is a beautiful shiso variety that has eye-catching green leaves with beautifully rich red undersides.
 Shiso may not be well-known in Western cooking but across Asia, this deeply flavourful herb is a household name.
 The vibrant and refreshing taste of these aromatic leaves is similar to a combination between mint, basil and cinnamon with… Read more »

 SQUASH (PATTY PAN), Lemon Sun

-Lemon Sun is a patty pan type of summer squash.
+Cucurbita pepo Lemon Sun is a patty pan type of summer squash.
 The flavour is delicate and mild, similar to that of zucchini.
 Sometimes, it is known as scalloped squash, custard squash or sunburst squash.
 This vigorous and strong bush plant is most suited for inground gardening.
-It produces prolific yields of bright yellow, uniform, disc-shaped fruit with… Read more »
+It produces prolific yields of bright yellow, uniform, disc-shaped… Read more »

 (toe-MAH-chee-oh) or (toe-MAH-see-oh) Tomaccio is a unique variety developed through 12 hard years of breeding work using wild Peruvian tomato species.
 This gourmet sweet raisin tomato was bred to be a vigorous, and high-yielding.
 Tomaccio is excellent for snacking fresh or dried – the fruit skin is fairly thick and highly porous, which allows for… Read more »